My Instant Pot Greek Chicken recipe is one of our favorite Keto and low carb dinners to make in my pressure cooker!

 INSTANT POT GREEK CHICKEN MARINADE

-Salt both sides of the chicken and let it sit for 30 minutes in fridge, don't skip this, it will really enhance the flavor.
+Salt both sides of the chicken and let it sit for 20 at room temperature, don’t skip this, it will really enhance the flavor.

 Add the chicken thighs to a ziplock bag along with the remaining marinade ingredients, rub it well in to the chicken, remove the excess air from the bag before you close it, and let marinate for at least 4 hours or up to overnight.